llpeterson/internetworking/switching.md

-bridge's forwarding table: B4 sends a copy of the packet out to Ethernets H and I. Now bridge B6 forwards the packet to Ethernet G, where B1 would see it and forward it back to Ethernet H; B4 still doesn`t have this destination in its table, so it forwards the packet back to Ethernets I and J. There is nothing to stop this cycle from repeating endlessly, with packets looping in both directions among B1, B4, and B6.
+bridge's forwarding table: B4 sends a copy of the packet out to Ethernets H and I. Now bridge B6 forwards the packet to Ethernet G, where B1 would see it and forward it back to Ethernet H; B4 still doesn't have this destination in its table, so it forwards the packet back to Ethernets I and J. There is nothing to stop this cycle from repeating endlessly, with packets looping in both directions among B1, B4, and B6.